ericwindmill/on-the-grid/README.md

 * Change the size of individual grid rows and columns.
 * Adjust grid features such as "grid-auto-flow", "justify-content", "justify-items", "align-content", "align-items", "align-self", "justify-self"
 * Select grid items by clicking on them and adjusting the properties individually.
 This is the most important functionality because it will allow users to dynamically create real webpage layouts.
-* Test their skills with a grid game.
-A user will have to change the grid properities in order to achieve a given layout.
-(Inspired by Flexbox Froggy)

 Additonally, the page will have:
 * A list of resources to continue learning.